alexbguthrie/Zeus-Testbed/README.md

 - Search and filtering by type, tags, and date
 - Toast‑style notifications for all file actions
 - Rich file previews for text, images and PDFs
+- Template picker sheet for creating Swift, Markdown or text files

 - Smart sidebar groups for Recents and Favorites
 - Optional Face ID/passcode protection on files and folders